What are cross connection control/backflow preventers?

 Cross Connection Survey

-The Village sends a Cross Connection Survey (PDF) to Winnetka residential and commercial water customers.
+The Village sends a Cross Connection Paper Survey (PDF) to Winnetka residential and commercial water customers.
+You may also fill this survey out via web form.
 The survey is part of the Village’s cross connection program which is an Illinois Environmental Protection Agency (IEPA) requirement.